The Role of Squirrels in the Ecosystem. Do They Serve a Purpose?

 Mushrooms grow above ground, so their spores are easily spread by the air.
 However, truffles grow underground, therefore their spores can’t be spread through the air.
 For their spores to reach the host plants, truffles rely heavily on animals like rodents and squirrels.

 Squirrels dig out grounds to bury their food or to feed on the buried fungi.
-Afterward, they poop out the truffles spores on the forest floor.
-This allows the fungi to form the symbiotic relationship with the roots of the trees they land near.
+Afterward, they poop out the spores of the truffles on the forest floor.
+This allows the fungi to form a symbiotic relationship with the roots of the trees they land near.

 Chewing to Survive